University station (Buffalo Metro Rail): Artwork

 In 1979, an art selection committee was created, composed of NFTA commissioners and Buffalo area art experts, that would judge the artwork that would be displayed in and on the properties of eight stations on the Metro Rail line.
 Out of the 70 proposals submitted, 22 were chosen and are positioned inside and outside of the eight underground stations.
 University station is home of three pieces of work, from Stephen Antonakos (New York City), Harvey Breverman (Buffalo), and Beverly Pepper (Todi, Italy and New York City).
 The work from Stephen Antonakos is called "Neon for South Campus Station" and is an "abstract form of neon tubing, creating large, incomplete circles and incomplete squares, mounted on the interior ceiling of the mezzanine level of the station."
 The 550 feet of tubing is red, orange and blue.
 Harvey Breverman's work is "a large triptych on a semi-circular wall at the foot of the escalators at the trainroom level."
 The work is entitled Synoptic Triptych.
-It focuses on the composite nature of a diverse, evolving University (at Buffalo) community and it's attending resources.
+It focuses on the composite nature of a diverse, evolving University (at Buffalo) community and its attending resources.
 Beverly Pepper's work is a sculpture of steel and grass located in the bus loop entitled Vertical Presence-Grass Dunes.
 The work changes in appearance as the passengers ride around the loop.
 An illusion of movement is created through the passing sun patterns.